Hawaiian Poke has become one of the defining

 freshness are amazingly noticeable.
 Their Shoyu Ahi, Spicy Ahi

 & Hawaiian Style poke classics are crowd pleasers.
-There is a blusteriness freshness to
+There is a blusteriness of freshness to

 the taste of their AAA grade ahi